oarcscience/ith.oarc.science/neu/rft/rft00.md

 #### \[1881\]

-###### Scanned, proofed and formatted at Intangible Textual Heritage, March, 2003, by J. B. Hare.
+###### Scanned, proofed and formatted at Intangible Textual Heritage, March, 2003, by J. Lelievre.
 This text is in the public domain in the US because it was published prior to 1923.

 <span id="img_queen"></span> <span align="CENTER"> [![](tn/queen.jpg)
 Click to enlarge](img/queen.jpg.md)</span>